bailey27/cppcryptfs/README.md

 File name and path length limits
 ------

-If "Long file names" (the default) is specfied when creating the fileystem, or if plain text file names are used, and if the filesystem is located on NTTFS, then a file or directory name can be up to 255 characters long, and a full path can be up to 4000 characters long.
+If "Long file names" (the default) is specfied when creating the fileystem, or if plain text file names are used, and if the filesystem is located on NTFS, then a file or directory name can be up to 255 characters long, and a full path can be up to 32,000 characters long.

-If "Long file names" is not specified, then the maximum length of a file or directory name is 160 characters.
-But the full path limit is still 4000 characters (assuming NTFS).
+If "Long file names" is not specified, and plain text filnames aren't used, then the maximum length of a file or directory name is 160 characters.
+But the full path limit is still 32,000 characters (assuming NTFS).

+When a file name is encrypted, it is converted from UNICODE-16 to UTF-8 which, depending the language, might cause the number of characters to increase.
+Then it is encrypted (which causes it to be padded up to 16 bytes), and then it is base64 encoded, which typically results in 33% increase in length.
+This means that the encrypted filenames, which must be stored on the underlying filesystem, can be signifcantly longer than the unencrypted names.

+Also, the path to the directory in which the encrypted fileystem resides must be pre-pended to the path of encrypted filenames.

-Filesystems such as FAT32 will limit the path length to 260 characters.
+Older filesystems, such as FAT32, will limit the total path length to 260 characters.

 It is therefore strongly advised to always create filesystems on NTFS.

 Compatibility with gocryptfs
 ------

 cppcryptfs strives to be compatible with gocryptfs.
 Currently, it is compatible with version 2 of the gocryptfs filesystem.
-The only restriction is that only the 128bit GCM iv size is supported (GCMIV128 in gocrypts.conf).
-The legacy  96bit iv size is not supported.
+The only restriction is that only the 128bit GCM iv length is supported (GCMIV128 in gocrypts.conf).
+The legacy  96bit iv length is not supported.